Svaneti

 The Svan Language

-Svan belongs to the Kartvelian language family with Georgian, Megrelian, and Laz.
+Svan belongs to the Kartvelian language family alongside Georgian, Megrelian, and Laz.
 It diverged from the common ancestor roughly four thousand years ago.
-Svan and Georgian are mutually unintelligible.
+Svan and Georgian are mutually unintelligible — they are as different from each other as English is from German, if not more so.

 Unlike Megrelian, which competes with Georgian in daily use, Svan remains the primary language in villages.
 Children grow up bilingual, speaking Svan at home and Georgian at school.
 The language has no written tradition; Georgian script is used when writing is needed.

 Svan polyphonic singing belongs to the broader Georgian polyphonic tradition that UNESCO inscribed as a Masterpiece of Intangible Heritage in 2001.
-But Svan polyphony sounds different from the rest of Georgia.
-Harsher.
-More dissonant.
-Older, somehow.
+But Svan polyphony is distinct — older, stranger, more rhythmically complex than the lowland traditions.

 Svan Food